AndrewSellek/SelfSimilarThermalWinds/README.md

 Searches the table for the maximum Mach number corresponding to the parameters b, t, phi\_b, chi\_b

-A sample table of values, containing all those used to make make Figure 1 of Sellek et al. (in prep.) is given in examples/launch\_Mach.dat
+A sample table of values, containing all those used to make make Figure 1 of [Sellek, Clarke and Booth (2021)](https://t.co/vKEtUrBQeR?amp=1) is given in examples/launch\_Mach.dat

 ## Streamline Reader (streamline\_read.py)
 Reads the streamline_data\*.dat files produced by analytic\_solution.py